-For around 5000 years in Shanxi Province people have lived in cave houses.
+For around 5000 years, the people of Shanxi Province have lived in cave houses.

 It makes sense as the earthen-surrounds means cool housing in the scorching summer and relative warmth during the brutal winters.
 (Another plus is that earth is good sound-proofing.)

 Lijiashan – Li Family Mountain – is a Ming-era settlement (550 years old) that was home to wealthy merchants from the nearby Yellow River trading port of Qikou.

 Some cave houses in Lijiashan can be rather fancy, not just holes dug into the hillside, but built with stone-brick facades and tiled interiors, surrounded by courtyards.

 I slept on a Kang bed – a brick base that doubles as a bed and daytime seating area.

 Now, in winter, heat from the coal fire cooking area funnels under my bed, providing warmth day and night, with a roof-vent to allow smoke outside.